fishfollower/SAM/docs/write.data.files.md

 ------------- |----------------
-`dat`     |     A list as created by 'setup.sam.data' `dir`     |     Directory where the files are written
+`dat`     |     A list as created by 'setup.sam.data' `dir`     |     Directory where the files are written `writeToOne`     |     Write multi fleet data to one file if data is equal for all fleets

 ## Details